Butter pecan ice cream

 IMG_1337.jpg

-Here’s a quick review of the steps:
+Here’s a quick review of the steps and the recipe PDF:

 Have your egg yolks ready in a medium bowl and place one cup of cream in another bowl over an ice bath with a strainer at the ready.